rangsimanketkaew/rangsimanketkaew.github.io/about.md

     <div class="card">
       <h1 class="card-title">About Me</h1>
       <p>
-        I am a Thai computational chemistry student and self-taught programmer who is interested in Linux, scientific computing, operation systems, network, computer cluster, and supercomputer.
+        I am a Ph.D. student in theoretical and computational chemistry at Department of Chemistry, University of Zurich, Switzerland.
+I am a self-taught programmer and also interested in Linux, operating system, scientific computing, high-performance computing and supercomputer.
       </p>
     </div>

     <div class="card">
       <h1 class="card-title">Experiences</h1>
       <p>
-        My interests are mostly about scientific research.
-I love writing blogs including this one where I share my knowledge and experience in computer science, technology news, state-of-the-art techniques, and cool tricks for those who are interested.
+        My interests are mostly about programming and scientific research.
+I love writing blogs and running personal <a href="https://youtube.com/rangsiman1993">Youtube channel</a> where I share my knowledge and experience in computer science, technology news, state-of-the-art techniques, and cool programming tricks.
       </p>
     </div>